Kwanzaa: Celebrating Community

 Day 7: Imani-Faith - It means to believe with all our heart in our family, our teachers, our leaders, our people and the righteousness and victory of our struggle

-In celebrating Kwanzaa, you can think of ways that you can practice the Nguzo Saba throughout the year.
+In celebrating Kwanzaa, consider some ways that you can practice the Nguzo Saba throughout the year!

-In celebration of Kwanzaa, check out these featured events and activities for children and families:
+In celebration of Kwanzaa, check out this featured event for children and families:

 Community Events